MocioF/campi-moduli-italiani/README.md

 ### WPForms ###
 2 fields types are available:
-* Cascade selection of an Italian municipality (returning Istat's municipality code as value)
+* Cascade selection of an Italian municipality (returning Istat's municipality code as value) Since version 2.2.0 it is possible to create filters to limit to a list the municipalities shown by the field.
 * A field to select a state (returning Istat's country code as value)

 ## Data used ##